 The purpose of the mid-cycle review meeting was to allow a higher level of regional management to periodically review and discuss the performance of all plants to ensure performance assessment and Agency actions were being conducted in a consistent manner across the region.
 The mid-cycle review also provided the opportunity for regional management to review and reallocate regional inspection resources.
 Each regional office conducted a mid-cycle review utilizing the most recent quarterly PIs and inspection findings compiled over the previous 12 months.
 This review incorporated activities from the quarterly review after the conclusion of the second quarter of the annual assessment cycle.
 This review considered the conclusions of any independent assessments of licensee performance such as the Institute of Nuclear Power Operations (INPO) and the International Atomic Energy Agency (IAEA) Operational Safety Review Team (OSART) inspections.
 The purpose of considering independent assessments was to provide a means of self-assessing the NRC inspection and assessment process.
 This revision to IMC 0305 was incorporated as a result of a Davis-Besse Lessons Learned Task Force recommendation to consider independent assessments of licensee performance.
 Additional activities included planning inspection activities for the 24 months following the end of the assessment period, as well as discussing any insights into potential cross-cutting issues (problem identification and resolution, human performance, and safety-conscious work environment).
 The Action Matrix was used to determine the scope of agency actions in response to the assessment inputs.
 Each plant received a mid-cycle assessment letter which communicated the results of the mid-cycle review of licensee performance and provided an updated inspection plan.

 The mid-cycle review was originally a more formal assessment meeting and was focused on detecting trends and planning future inspections.
 The desired outcome of the mid-cycle review was to generate an inspection planning letter.
-The mid-cycle review meeting was discontinued based on Commission direction in the SRM to SECY-16-0009.
+The formal mid-cycle review meeting was discontinued based on Commission direction in the SRM to SECY-16-0009.
 The former mid-cycle assessment meeting is now a quarterly review conducted after the conclusion of the second quarter of the annual assessment cycle.
 In addition to the normal quarterly review, the region shall also review the PIM to determine if the licensee has met the criteria for a cross-cutting theme or a cross-cutting issue (CCI) in order to ensure timely identification of declining performance in the cross-cutting areas.

 If applicable, an assessment follow-up letter should be issued within the timeframe established in IMC 0305 following the completion of the quarterly review to ensure that any Agency actions to be taken in response to inputs that have crossed thresholds are communicated to the licensee and public in a timely manner.
 If a licensee meets the criteria for a cross-cutting theme or CCI, the region shall document it in an assessment follow-up letter.
 In addition, the region shall also send to licensees an updated inspection plan.